If you’re looking for gazebo lights then you’re in the right place.

 Basically, they can be hung on anything where you would like to create a LED wall effect.
 Lights Everywhere, the brand behind the product have included 306 LEDs to ensure there is plenty of illimunation.

 Examples of applications include windows, beds, stairs, curtains or attached to a roof of a gazebo (or pegola).

 At the time of writing there is over 700 reviews with an average of 4.5 / 5.
 These are absolutely fantastic value for money and buyer reviews show that some have these working after having them for 5 years.

 Lighting Ever are also a reputable brand which offer great customer service if you have any problems.

-Highly recommended by our team.
+Highly recommended by our team, especially when used with hot tub shelters to add a touch of elegance.
 We've got a video review of them coming to give you an idea of what you get for your money.

 Overall rating : 4 / 5

 BlueFire 31ft LED ball fairy lights are a different style of gazebo light and give off an extremely nice ambient light.
 If you're really looking to illuminate your gazebo / pergola, you could even combine both.

 Safety with outdoor gazebo lighting is an absolute must.
 Luckily, these are low voltage (31v) to prevent electric shock and IP44 waterproof rated.
 That said, please note that the transformer is not totally waterproof.

 We love these LED ball fairy lights because they can be used anywhere (we've even heard of buyers putting them on a christmas tree!)